 - Lemon Sage Ginger

 The Fanciful Fox makes palm oil free candles made with 100% soy wax.
-They offer 20+ palm oil free candle varieties on their website.
-We listed a few above.
+They offer 20+ palm oil free candle varieties.

-You must look for candles with 100% ______ labeling, as in 100% Soy.
+You must look for candles with 100% ______ labeling, as in 100% Soy Wax, 100% Beeswax.
 Don’t be swayed by seeing “Made with Soy” or “Made with Coconut” in the labeling.
 They usually also contain palm oil.
 Learn more about finding palm oil free candles and which to buy.

 - Cocolux Australia: Pure Copper, Coconut Oil Candle

-They use sustainable, organic coconut instead of palm oil.
+They use coconut and beeswax instead of palm oil.
 Based in Australia, they offer free international shipping.